 - Breast MRI: Uses a powerful magnetic field, radio waves, and a computer to produce detailed images of the breast tissue, including any abnormalities that may be present.

 - Breast Biopsy: We remove small tissue samples of the breast for laboratory testing.
 This test helps us evaluate a suspicious area of the breast to determine the presence of breast cancer.
-There are many types of biopsies, including MRI-guided breast biopsy, ultrasound-guided breast biopsy, and stereotactic 3D-guided breast biopsy.
+There are several types of biopsies, including MRI-guided breast biopsy, ultrasound-guided breast biopsy, and stereotactic 3D-guided breast biopsy.

-What Percentage of Diagnostic Screenings are Cancerous?
+What Percentage of Diagnostic Screening Results Are Cancerous?